United States Flag

 Plum Pudding

-Plum pudding, also known as Christmas pudding or figgy pudding, originates in England during the 15th century.
-A type of thick, savory porridge, plum pudding does not actually include plums but refers to dried fruit in general.
-By the end of the 16th century, plum pudding had shifted from savory to sweet and it became customary to serve it at Christmas during the 17th century.
-Brought to the US by British colonists, the earliest American recipe for plum pudding appeared in 1742 in The Williamsburg Art of Cookery by Helen Bullock.
+Plum pudding, also known as Christmas pudding or figgy pudding, originated in England during the 15th century.
+A type of steamed porridge, plum pudding does not actually include plums but rather the name refers to dried fruit in general.
+By the end of the 16th century, plum pudding had shifted from savory to sweet, and during the 17th century it became customary to serve it as a dessert at Christmas.
+Brought to the United States by British colonists, the earliest American recipe for plum pudding appeared in 1742 in The Williamsburg Art of Cookery by Helen Bullock.

 Recipe Servings: 6